Dental Cavitation Treatment in New Jersey

 - Platelet Rich Fibrin (PRF): a fibrin plug made from your own blood filled with your own bone and stem cells will be placed in the site.

-- Vitamin + Mineral Supplement Protocol: Use of natural products to reduce the bacterial load, support immune function, and heal the body from the inside out.
+- Vitamin + Mineral Supplement Protocol: Use of natural products to support immune function and improve the healing process, and heal the body from the inside out.